 Access to the API is controlled with username/password pairs identical to those used to log in to the interactive site.

 API clients may use the query service to request various subsets of contributions.
-All queries must filter by at least one of the destination entity, express account, fundraising page, or partnership.
+All queries must filter by at least one of the destination entity, express account, or fundraising page.
 If the query result is compatible with the client's query rights, it is returned.
 If not, the API returns a 401 Unauthorized Access error.

 When requesting particular contribution records, results are limited by the permissions of the API account holder.
 Destination entity queries require access to entity contribution reports.
 Express queries may only be made by the express account holder.
-Records associated with a fundraising page are restricted to the account of the page's owner, or if the page belongs to a partnership, accounts with access to the partnership reports.
-Partnership queries are restricted to accounts with partnership access.
+Records associated with a fundraising page are restricted to the account of the page's owner.

 Additional filters may be added without the need for specific permissions.
 These may include the four listed above, as well as filters on amounts, timestamps, and other fields that do not carry any permissions requirements.
 For example, a fundraising page owner may query for contributions to their page made to a specific entity, or contribuitons made to the page made on a particular date.
 Conversely, an account with access to a report may query for contributions made to that entity through a particular fundraising page.